marceloicampos/app-docker-nodejs-mongo/README.md

 #### To start the application

-Step 1: go to main folder start mongodb and mongo-express on main folder with
+Step 1: go to main folder and start mongodb and mongo-express inside main folder with

-`docker compose up`
+    docker compose up

 _Access the mongo-express under http://localhost:8081 from your browser login root password 123456_